mjclobo/CWT_Multi/docs/backgroundmath.rst

 The reader is encouraged to scan the material until they come to a section that contains information unfamiliar to them.
+If the reader is familiar with the basics of signal processing, then they may wish to proceed directly to the *Basic CWT_Multi theory* page.

 Sinusoids and complex exponentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~